koraytugay/koraytugay.github.io/content/literature/core-java-se9-for-the-impatient.md

 ```

 The first time you call `get` in a given thread, the lambda expression in the constructor is called to create the instance for the thread.
 From then on, the `get` method returns the instance belonging to the current thread.

+### Chapter Notes
+- A task that wants to be interruptible must periodically check for interruption requests.
+This is required for any tasks that you would like to cancel when some other task has succeeded.